mad-lab-fau/cft-analysis/README.md

 ## Description

-This package contains various helper functions to work with the dataset (including [`tpcp`](https://github.com/mad-lab-fau/tpcp) `Dataset` representations), process data, and different analysis experiments performed with the dataset.
+This package contains various helper functions to work with the dataset (including [`tpcp`](https://github.com/mad-lab-fau/tpcp) `Dataset` representations) and to process data.
+Additionally, it contains different analysis experiments performed with the dataset.

 ## Repository Structure
 The repository is structured as follows: